Mars Exploration Rover: Scientific instrumentation

-The cameras are mounted 1.5 meters high on the Pancam Mast Assembly.
+The cameras were mounted 1.5 meters high on the Pancam Mast Assembly, which allows 360-degree rotation.
 The PMA is deployed via the Mast Deployment Drive (MDD).
-The Azimuth Drive, mounted directly above the MDD, turns the assembly horizontally a whole revolution with signals transmitted through a rolling tape configuration.
+The Azimuth Drive, mounted directly above the MDD, turned the assembly horizontally a whole revolution with signals transmitted through a rolling tape configuration.
 The camera drive points the cameras in elevation, almost straight up or down.
 A third motor points the Mini-TES fold mirrors and protective shroud, up to 30° above the horizon and 50° below.
-The PMA's conceptual design was done by Jason Suchman at JPL, the Cognizant Engineer who later served as Contract Technical Manager (CTM) once the assembly was built by Ball Aerospace & Technologies Corp., Boulder, Colorado.
-Raul Romero served as CTM once subsystem-level testing began.
-Satish Krishnan did the conceptual design of the High-Gain Antenna Gimbal (HGAG), whose detailed design, assembly, and test was also performed by Ball Aerospace at which point Satish acted as the CTM.

-Four monochromatic hazard cameras (Hazcams) are mounted on the rover's body, two in front and two behind.
+Four monochromatic Hazard Avoidance Cameras (Hazcams) were mounted on the rover's body, two in front and two behind.
+The rover used pairs of Hazcam images to map out the shape of the terrain as far as 3 meters (10 feet) in front of it, in a "wedge" shape that is over 4 meters wide at the farthest distance.

-The instrument deployment device (IDD), also called the rover arm, holds the following:
+The instrument deployment device (IDD), also called the rover arm.
+The arm has a turret shaped like a cross that holds several instruments.
+The arm can spin through a 350-degree turning range and rotate vertically through 340-degree range.
+The arm has three joint and a maximum reach of 90 centimeters.